bigpandamx/sigmastate-interpreter/docs/LangSpec.md

 The only exception for conversions is about BigInt to and from UnsignedBigInt.
 To convert from signed big int to unsigned, use
-`.toUnsigned` method to convert signed big integer to unsigned, or `.toUnsignedMod(m)` to convert modulo `m` (and modulo operation is cryptographic, ie always returns positive number modulo `m`).
+`.toUnsigned` method to convert signed big integer to unsigned, or `.toUnsignedMod(m)` to convert modulo `m` (and modulo operation is cryptographic, i.e. always returns positive number modulo `m`).
 To convert from unsigned big int to signed, use `.toSigned`.

 All the predefined numeric types inherit Numeric class and its methods.